2i2c-org/docs/admin/howto/monitoring/index.md

 ## Using Grafana for your JupyterHub

-:::{figure} ../../images/grafana-dashboard.png
+:::{figure} images/grafana-dashboard.png
 :alt: Screenshot of JupyterHub Grafana dashboard
 The "Activity" Grafana dashboard.
 :::

-There is documentation available about what each dashboard or panel represents in the upstream [JupyterHub Grafana](https://jupyterhub-grafana.readthedocs.io/en/latest/) project.
+There is work-in-progress documentation available about what each dashboard or panel represents in the upstream [JupyterHub Grafana](https://jupyterhub-grafana.readthedocs.io/en/latest/) project.
 You can also hover over the {octicon}`info` icon in the top-right corner of each panel for more information.

 ## Making changes to Grafana dashboards

 Changes to the `JupyterHub dashboard` directory will not persist.
-If changes are required, we encourage you to contribute to the upstream [jupyterhub/grafana-dashboards](https://github.com/jupyterhub/grafana-dashboards) project.
+If changes are required on a persistent basis, we encourage you to contribute to the upstream [jupyterhub/grafana-dashboards](https://github.com/jupyterhub/grafana-dashboards) project.

 Hub Champions are welcome to create their own custom dashboards and panel in a separate directory, but the configuration will not be backed up.

+## Programmatically accessing Prometheus data

+See our separate guide to [Programmatically accessing Prometheus data](prometheus-access).